guardian/swarmize/api/README.md

 **HOWEVER:** note that by doing so, you effectively allow anyone else to do so as well.
 You'll expose your API key to the world, and given that the names of fields/questions in Swarmize are effectively public knowledge, you should assume that anyone can thus enumerate over the swarm.

 This might not be an issue: many swarms are statistical and entirely anonymous.
 But if you've got qualitative text fields that might contain personal data, you almost certainly shouldn't make in-page Javascript calls to the Retrieval API.
 Instead, it is recommended you behave as if CORS was disabled: make requests from your front-end to a back-end that you've written yourself, and make calls to the Retrieval API from your server-side code.
-This way, your token will be hidden from public view.
+This way, your key will be hidden from public view.

 There are two examples in the `/examples` directory that should make this clear.